-2.8A approx.
+Carver Cascade 2 GE Water Heater 2.8A approx

-3.2A approx.
+Travelling Kettle 3.2A approx

-1.0A approx.
+Battery Charger 1.0A approx

-0.3A approx.
+Portable Colour Television 0.3A approx

-0.3A approx.
+60W Light Bulb 0.3A approx

-8.3A approx.
+Fanmaster on Electric Auto Fan 8.3A approx.

-4.2A approx.
+Fanmaster on Electric Slow Fan 4.2A approx

-The normal mains supply to UK pitches is rated at 16A but some sites have only a 10A capability.
+The normal mains supply to UK pitches is rated at 16A but some ites have only a 10A capability.